fpoirotte/fpoirotte.github.io/src/blog/PHPFarm Episode 1 - Getting started.rst

 ``--with-xxx`` and so on) to do so.

 In fact, PHPFarm used various default options for the build.
-These defaults are located in the :file:`options.sh` script under the :dir:`src` folder.
+These defaults are located in the :file:`options.sh` script under the :file:`src` folder.
 PHPFarm also create a :file:`php.ini` configuration file automatically, based on the contents of the :file:`php.ini-development` file bundled with the PHP sources and the :file:`default-custom-php.ini` from PHPFarm's sources.

 But what if we wanted to used custom build options and custom :file:`php.ini` settings?
-First, create a folder named :dir:`custom` at the root of phpfarm's sources, and descend into it:
+First, create a folder named :file:`custom` at the root of phpfarm's sources, and descend into it:

 ..  sourcecode:: console